processing/p5.sound.js-ARCHIVE/README.md

 - p5.SoundFile: please help us fix the AudioWorklet and build for this.

 ## New contributors

-Please clone this repository and make a pull request to contribute.
-We are currently working on the `main` branch.
+If you find any issue please file one, explaining as much as possible the problem you are facing and the context (browser, operating system, etc).

+If you know how to fix it, please make a pull request, tag the corresponding issue, and we will review it.

 ## Build instructions